Sk27/Research/CharlesPetzold_Code/section2.md

 - What docs it mean when a battery has 1 .5 volts?
 - Actually, voltage-named after Count Alessandro Volta ( 1 745-1 827), who invented the first battery in 1 800-is one of the
   more difficult concepts of elementary electricity.
 Voltage refers to a potential for doing work.
 Voltage exists whether or not something is hooked up to a battery
+  - In electricity, you can calculate how much current is flowing through a circuit if you know the voltage and the resistance.
+Resistance is measured in ohms, named after Georg Simon Ohm (1789-1854), who also propsed the famous Ohm's Law.
+The law states I = E / R, where I is traditionally used to represent current in amperes, E is used to represent voltage (electromotic force) and R is resistance
+- Here's the trick: Once you have established a common part of the circuit, you don't have to use wire for it.
+You can replace the wire with something else.
+And what you can replace it with is a giant sphere approximately 7900 miles in diameter made up of metal, rock, water, and organic material, most of which is dead.
+The giant sphere is known to us as Earth.
+  - The thickness of wire is measured in American Wire Gauge, or AWG.
+The smaller the AWG number, the thicker the wire and also the less resistance it has.
+The 20-gauge speaker wire you bought has a diameter of about 0.032 inches and a resistance of about 10 ohms per 1 000 feet, or 1 ohm for the 1 00-foot round-trip distance between the bedrooms.